matdumsa/ajax-upload/readme.md

 ---

 * Fix bugs before adding new features.
-* Trunk should pass all tests in all supported browsers
+* Branch master should pass all tests in all supported browsers